cyclical_time() creates a vector of cyclical time points representing

 calendar.
 Use unquoted expressions likeday(1L)ormonth(1L).
 Chronons from a specific calendar can also be used (e.g.cal_isoweek$day(1L)).- cycle

-A time unit expression representing the cycle (larger time unit that defines the period), evaluated in the context of
+A time unit representing the cycle (larger time unit that defines the period), evaluated in the context of

 Logical.
 If